On this page

 How to enter

-Schools submit the ekiden relay championship nomination form by Thursday 18 September.
+Schools submit the ekiden relay championship nomination form.
+Nomination form due Thursday 17 September.

 First aid